 - Stolt-Nielsen sold its 25% ownership in Marine Harvest.

-- Stolt-Nielsen sold its Southern bluefin tuna business, based in Port Lincoln, Australia to SAMS Holdings (SA) Pty.
+- Stolt-Nielsen sold its Southern bluefin tuna business, based to SAMS Holdings (SA) Pty.

 - Stolt-Nielsen reacquired 75% of the sturgeon and caviar business, Sterling Caviar LLC.